-1. What happens to solar panels in the event of a hurricane?
+1. What happens to solar panels in the event of high winds or hurricane?

-Places that can experience extreme weather and wind events like Florida and Texas have done a pretty good job of passing rules to ensure solar systems can survive the worst.
-Most places in Florida require solar installations to withstand winds of 160 mph minimum, and in place like Houston, Texas, where hurricane Harvey caused massive destruction, that number is 110 mph.
+Places that can experience extreme weather and wind events like Texas have done a pretty good job of passing rules to ensure solar systems can survive the worst.
+In place like Houston, Texas, where hurricane Harvey caused massive destruction, the panels must be rated to withstand winds of 110 mph.

 2. Will the home insurance cost me more if I own a solar system?